chenhuililucy/crypto_portfolio_optimization/README.md

 # cryto_portfolio_optimization
-Workflow from alpha research to portfolio construction using crypto data - co-created with a group of friends from my master's program. (see writeup for more details)
+Simple workflow from signals to portfolio construction using crypto data - co-created with a group of friends from my master's program. (see writeup for more details)